vsbuffalo/findorf/README.md

 ### Including PFAM Domains

+**Warning: Different ways of defining frame could lead to PFAM steps prior to findorf leading to incorrect results.
+Read this entire section.**

 The ends of proteins can vary considerably; since `findorf` start site choice is based on the 5'-most HSP with a sequence, there's also the option to use PFAM domains to detect possible domains in novel protein